japila-books/spark-sql-internals/docs/physical-operators/WindowExec.md

   Seq[(mutable.Buffer[WindowExpression], InternalRow => WindowFunctionFrame)]
 ----

-`windowFrameExpressionFactoryPairs` is a lookup table with <<windowFrameExpressionFactoryPairs-two-element-expression-list-value, window expressions>> and <<windowFrameExpressionFactoryPairs-factory-functions, factory functions>> for link:spark-sql-WindowFunctionFrame.adoc[WindowFunctionFrame] (per key-value pair in `framedFunctions` lookup table).
+`windowFrameExpressionFactoryPairs` is a lookup table with <<windowFrameExpressionFactoryPairs-two-element-expression-list-value, window expressions>> and <<windowFrameExpressionFactoryPairs-factory-functions, factory functions>> for spark-sql-WindowFunctionFrame.md[WindowFunctionFrame] (per key-value pair in `framedFunctions` lookup table).

-A factory function is a function that takes an link:spark-sql-InternalRow.adoc[InternalRow] and produces a link:spark-sql-WindowFunctionFrame.adoc[WindowFunctionFrame] (described in the table below)
+A factory function is a function that takes an spark-sql-InternalRow.md[InternalRow] and produces a spark-sql-WindowFunctionFrame.md[WindowFunctionFrame] (described in the table below)

 Internally, `windowFrameExpressionFactoryPairs` first builds `framedFunctions` lookup table with <<windowFrameExpressionFactoryPairs-four-element-tuple-key, 4-element tuple keys>> and <<windowFrameExpressionFactoryPairs-two-element-expression-list-value, 2-element expression list values>> (described in the table below).

-`windowFrameExpressionFactoryPairs` finds link:spark-sql-Expression-WindowExpression.adoc[WindowExpression] expressions in the input <<windowExpression, windowExpression>> and for every `WindowExpression` takes the link:spark-sql-Expression-WindowSpecDefinition.adoc#frameSpecification[window frame specification] (of type `SpecifiedWindowFrame` that is used to find frame type and start and end frame positions).
+`windowFrameExpressionFactoryPairs` finds spark-sql-Expression-WindowExpression.md[WindowExpression] expressions in the input <<windowExpression, windowExpression>> and for every `WindowExpression` takes the spark-sql-Expression-WindowSpecDefinition.md#frameSpecification[window frame specification] (of type `SpecifiedWindowFrame` that is used to find frame type and start and end frame positions).

 [[windowFrameExpressionFactoryPairs-four-element-tuple-key]]
 .framedFunctions's FrameKey -- 4-element Tuple for Frame Keys (in positional order)